 Choosing data to restore

-CodeTwo Backup has the ability to restore the backed-up data.
-To simplify the selection of data to be restored, the program comes with a built-in backup viewer that allows the user not only to pick the right data but also to preview all data collected in a storage, including email and SharePoint list attachments.
+CodeTwo Backup has the ability to restore data from your backups.
+To simplify the selection of data to be restored, it is possible to search and browse through the backed-up data directly in the program.
+This allows the user not only to pick the right data but also to preview all data collected in a storage, including email attachments or documents from SharePoint libraries.
 As the software's indexing service runs seamlessly in the background, the user can benefit from fast searching and filtering of items.
 CodeTwo Backup also features item versioning, which makes it easy to preview all versions of items backed-up in a storage.
 Each storage mirrors the structure of the source mailbox or SharePoint site, so browsing through the backed-up data is as easy as via MS Outlook.
-Individual or multiple items can be restored, as well as mailbox folders, SharePoint lists and libraries, or whole mailboxes and SharePoint sites.
+The granular recovery feature makes it possible to restore entire mailboxes and SharePoint sites, as well as individual folders, emails, SharePoint lists and libraries, OneNote notebooks, and so on.
 The user can choose to restore the most recent versions of items or versions from a specific time point.

 The process of data restoring is a one-time job.
 CodeTwo Backup can run multiple jobs in parallel – restore jobs included – so many different mailboxes can be restored at the same time.
 Restoring is not limited to the original location – you can restore Exchange data to a different folder in the original mailbox or to a whole different mailbox.
 The same goes for the SharePoint data – you can easily recover the entire site collection or a specific list, library or folder to another SharePoint site, list, library, etc. Moreover, an admin can even decide to restore data to an alternative server – it is just a matter of the restore job's configuration.